Toni Jiménez

-Antonio "Toni" Jiménez Sistachs (/es/; born 12 October 1970) is a Spanish former professional footballer who played as a goalkeeper, currently a goalkeeping coach.
+Antonio Jiménez Sistachs (/es/; born 12 October 1970) is a Spanish former professional footballer who played as a goalkeeper.
+He is currently a goalkeeping coach.

 He appeared in 236 La Liga matches over nine seasons, seven of those spent with Espanyol.
 He also represented in the competition Rayo Vallecano and Atlético Madrid.

 Jiménez helped Spain to win the gold medal at the 1992 Summer Olympics.
 He played three times with the full side later that decade.